Help us help you

 The Trust continues to purposefully value the diversity in its staff, students, patients, visitors and all service users.
 This is driving the Trust to continue treating its diversity and inclusion with great importance and work to ensure they provide fair and equitable treatment for all.
 This is being driven ensuring that all actions and working practices comply with both the determination and intention of the Human Rights Act (1998) and the Equality Act (2010).

-As a public organisation, Kettering General Hospital NHS Foundation Trust also has a duty under ‘The Public Sector Equality Duty’ (PSED) set out in section 149 of the Equality Act 2010 to pay due regard to the need to:
+As a public organisation, Kettering General Hospital NHS Foundation Trust also has a duty under ‘The Public Sector Equality Duty’ (PSED) as set out in section 149 of the Equality Act 2010 to pay due regard to the need to:

 Eliminate unlawful discrimination, harassment and victimisation